 How Can We Prevent Alcohol-Induced Psychosis?

-Abstinence from alcohol — not drinking — is the best way to prevent this condition.
+Abstinence from alcohol — not drinking at all — is the best way to prevent this condition.
 Anyone who drinks heavily or has an alcohol use disorder is at risk for alcohol-induced psychosis.
 And people who’ve already experienced one episode are at greater risk of having another one.

 Getting the Help We Need